What Should You Do After Testing Positive for COVID-19?Jan. 5, 2022 - Katie McCallum

 - On Day 6, ONLY discontinue isolation if you no longer have fever (without the use of fever-reducers) and your mild symptoms are significantly improved*, but you must still wear a high-quality, well-fitted mask around others for 5 more days

 *If your symptoms aren't yet improving, wait to end your isolation until 24 hours after your symptoms have improved.
 However, loss of taste and smell can last for weeks after you feel better and should not delay the end of isolation.

-If your symptoms are moderate to severe or if you are immunocompromised
+If your symptoms are moderate

 - Isolate upon symptom onset